 To enhance your existing growth opportunities, make training available 24/7/365.
 With the proliferation of online training resources, businesses large and small can provide access to vast and comprehensive educational resources.

 Millennials want to feel like they’re contributing to their full potential.
-In the same Deloitte survey we mentioned earlier, only 28% of workers in this age group felt that their current organization was making “full use” of the skills they have to offer, which contributed to feelings of disloyalty.
+In the same Deloitte survey we mentioned earlier, only 28% of workers in this age group felt that their current organization was making “full use” of their skills, which contributed to feelings of disloyalty.
 Make it a point during your recruiting process to highlight the particular skills that make a millennial an attractive candidate for your company and how you plan on leveraging them to advance the company’s goals.

 - Sufficient training (40%)